Darazaki/Spedread/README.md

 ### Build from source (Flatpak install)

-This will require having the `flatpak-builder` command installed along with version 48 of the `org.gnome.Sdk` Flatpak package:
+This will require having the `flatpak-builder` & `appstream-compose` commands installed along with version 48 of the `org.gnome.Sdk` Flatpak package:

 ```sh
 git clone https://github.com/Darazaki/Spedread spedread